-- 3.12.1.2 Propeller castings shall be manufactured by the works recognized by the Register in accordance with 1.1.4 and 1.3.2.
-Specifications for material, the description of a technological process, repair and inspection shall be attached to a request for material. - 3.12.1.3 Recognizing the works, tests are conducted in accordance with 1.3.1.2 on the basis of the survey and tests program approved by the Register.
-The tests shall confirm the compliance of castings material and their quality with these requirements. - 3.12.1.4 A foundry shall have available a properly equipped laboratory manned with experienced qualified personnel.
+- 3.12.1.2 Propeller castings and their components (blades and bosses) shall be manufactured by the works recognized by the Register in accordance with 1.1.4 and 1.3.2.
+The manufacturing specification, description of the foundry facilities, specifications for material, the description of a technological process, repair and inspection shall be submitted to the Register at the time of approval.
+Castings supplied under the Register technical supervision shall be manufactured and tested in accordance with the requirements of this Chapter. - 3.12.1.3 Recognizing the works, tests are conducted in accordance with 1.3.1.2 on the basis of the survey and tests program approved by the Register.
+The tests shall confirm the compliance of the chemical composition and the mechanical properties of castings material and their quality with these requirements.
+The scope of the approval test shall be agreed with the Register. - 3.12.1.4 A foundry shall have an adequately equipped laboratory manned by experienced qualified personnel.
 The laboratory shall have at its disposal everything necessary for the performance of non-destructive testing.
 However, if the laboratory is unable to conduct tests and inspection, the data on an independent laboratory shall be submitted to the Register.
-The laboratory shall be recognized by the competent national body and/or Register.
+The laboratory shall be recognized by the competent national body and/or Register. - 3.12.1.5 Where the use of alternative alloys other than specified in this Chapter is proposed, particulars of chemical composition, mechanical properties and heat treatment shall be submitted to the Register for approval. - 3.12.1.6 It is the manufacturer's responsibility to assure that effective quality, process and production controls during manufacturing are adhered to within the manufacturing specification.

 The chemical composition of the steel for propellers shall meet the requirements of Table 3.12.2.
 The alloys in Table are subdivided into four main groups.
+Manufacture and application of steel castings for propellers whose chemical composition deviate from the typical values of the Chapter shall be specially approved by the Register.

-Chemical composition of steel for propeller castings1
+Table 3.12.2 Chemical composition of steel castings for propellers1

-Steel grade and type C, max, %, Mn, max, %, Cr, % Mo, max, % Ni, % Martensitic (12Cr1Ni) 0,15 2,0 11,5 - 17,0 0,5 ≤ 2,0 Martensitic (13Cr4Ni) 0,06 2,0 11,5 - 17,0 1,0 3,5 - 5,0 Martensitic (16Cr5Ni) 0,06 2,0 15,0 - 17,5 1,5 3,5 - 6,0 Austenitic (19Cr11Ni) 0,12 1,6 16,0 - 21,0 4,0 8,0 - 13,0 1 - 4.1
+Steel grade and type C, max, % Mn, max, % Cr, % Mo, max, % Ni, % Martensitic (12Cr1Ni) 0,15 2,0 11,5 - 17,0 0,5 ≤ 2,0 Martensitic (13Cr4Ni) 0,06 2,0 11,5 - 17,0 1,0 3,5 - 5,0 Martensitic (16Cr5Ni) 0,06 2,0 15,0 - 17,5 1,5 3,5 - 6,0 Austenitic (19Cr11Ni) 0,12 1,6 16,0 - 21,0 4,0 8,0 - 13,0